The Difference Between Marketing Directors, Managers and Coordinators

 Watch the Friday Beerstorming broadcast

-Knowing the difference between the roles will help you to make better decisions about who you hire in your business.
+Knowing the difference between these business marketing roles will help you to make better decisions about who you hire.

 And beyond that, knowing the activity and results metrics associated with each role will help you to setup your practice with a team that tracks and measures their KPIs.
 As an accountant, you understand that “What you can measure you can manage.” and “What you measure, improves.”